-- Privacy in treatment and in caring for all personal needs, to the extent possible. - Privacy with family, visitors and phone calls. - Information about proposed experimental procedures or research included as part of care, and the right to refuse to participate in the experiment or research without jeopardizing your continuing care. - Have all property treated with respect. - Information about the uses and disclosures of your health information as outlined in HopeWest's Notice of Privacy Practices and your rights with regard to your health information.
+- Privacy in treatment and in caring for all personal needs, to the extent possible. - Privacy with family, visitors and phone calls. - Information about proposed experimental procedures or research included as part of care, and the right to refuse to participate in the experiment or research without jeopardizing your continuing care. - Have all property treated with respect. - Have a conficential clinical record. - Information about the uses and disclosures of your health information as outlined in HopeWest's Notice of Privacy Practices and your rights with regard to your health information.